 Sec.
 1. Any club fundraising effort must begin and end within the same Rotary year.

 Sec.
-2. Beginning January 1, 2017, any fundraising commitment or other financial commitment greater than $15,000 must be formally submitted to the board and initially approved or disapproved by the board.
-If approved by the board, the proposed fundraising or financial commitment must be approved at any regular meeting of the club, a quorum being present, by a two-thirds vote of all members present, provided that the proposed fundraising or financial commitment shall have been conveyed in a manner designed to give actual notice to each member at least ten (10) days before such meeting.
+2. Any fundraising commitment or other financial commitment greater than $15,000 must be formally submitted to the board and initially approved or disapproved by the board.
+If approved by the board, the proposed fundraising or financial commitment must be approved at any regular meeting of the club, by a two-thirds vote of all members present, provided that the proposed fundraising or financial commitment shall have been conveyed in a manner designed to give actual notice to each member at least ten (10) days before such meeting.

 ART.
 XVIII: Miscellaneous

 Sec.
 1. The board shall have the authority to hire members and/or nonmembers for services rendered to the club.

 Sec.
+2. The board may contract a person, designated as Executive Secretary or such other title in the discretion of the board, whose job description shall include, but not be limited to, keeping the records of membership; guiding the processing of proposed members and securing new member materials; recording the attendance at meetings; sending out notices of the meetings of the club, board and committees; ordering supplies for the club; making the required reports to RI; and maintaining club correspondence.

-2. The board shall have the authority to establish binding policy for the club providing such policy is not in conflict with these Bylaws, the club constitution, or the constitution and Bylaws of RI.
+Sec.
+2 3.
+The board shall have the authority to establish binding policy for the club providing such policy is not in conflict with these Bylaws, the club constitution, or the constitution and Bylaws of RI.
 Such policy shall only be in effect at the pleasure of the board, be published upon adoption, and shall be maintained by the secretary in a manual of club policies and procedures.